Ruichen-Li/Ruichen-Li.github.io/index.md

 I got my Bsc in Beijing Normal University in 2021, majoring in Physics.
 My undergraduate research is under [Prof. Zuntao Fu](http://faculty.pku.edu.cn/fuzuntao/en/index.htm)'s supervison(if you like me pls click a like to Prof. Fu's homepage, he is such a warm professor, I learned a lot from him).
 At that time I focused on the nonlinear strength of time series based on phase correlation and the overestimated temporal irreversibility in NCEP reanalysis database.

-Paper here:point_right: **Li, R.**, Huang, Y., Xie, F. & Fu, Z. Discrepancies in surface temperature between NCEP reanalysis data and station observations over China and their implications. *Atmospheric and Oceanic Science Letters 14, 100008 (2021)*.[Online](https://doi.org/10.1016/j.aosl.2020.100008)
+Paper here: **Li, R.**, Huang, Y., Xie, F. & Fu, Z. Discrepancies in surface temperature between NCEP reanalysis data and station observations over China and their implications. *Atmospheric and Oceanic Science Letters 14, 100008 (2021)*.[Online](https://doi.org/10.1016/j.aosl.2020.100008)

 My final year project is under [Prof. Fengjie Ma](http://virphysics.bnu.edu.cn/web/application/faculty/mafengjie/index.htm)'s supervison, the thesis is about high-throughput screening for materials with specific structure groups.
 By that time I already decided to join HKUST to do some material related physics, so this project is a try.